TABLE OF CONTENTS

 (2) Once a Final Decision accepting a specified cancer under an SEC class has been issued, any subsequent new claim for a specified cancer will be presumed linked to occupational exposure to radiation under either Parts B or E of the EEOICPA.

 c.
 Acceptance or denial of medical care or treatment, including home health care.

 d.
 Acceptance or denial of durable medical equipment or housing/vehicle modification.

 e.
 Alternative filing determination (see survivorship Chapter 2-1200 for further guidance)

-(1) If the employee dies after receiving the maximum lump sum compensation available to him or her, any subsequent claim by a survivor is to be denied as no additional compensation is payable.
-For guidance for Part E claims in which an employee dies subsequent to receiving a lump sum payment less than the maximum aggregate allowable, refer to Chapter 2-1200.
+(1) If the employee dies after receiving the maximum lump sum compensation available to him or her, any subsequent claim by a survivor is denied as no additional compensation is payable.
+For guidance concerning Part E claims in which an employee dies subsequent to receiving a lump sum payment less than the maximum aggregate allowable, refer to Chapter 2-1200.

 b.
 Death of Employee Prior to Claim Adjudication.
 In a scenario involving an employee who files for benefits, but dies prior to claim adjudication, the CE administratively closes the claim and no Recommended Decision is issued.
 If a survivor claim is later presented, the CE is to proceed with claim adjudication based on the condition(s) claimed only by the survivor.
 In this scenario, the CE is not to resume development for conditions previously claimed by the employee.
 Instead, the CE is to contact the survivor to discuss any potential benefit that may be derived from filing a claim for a condition previously filed by the employee, but for which the survivor has not claimed; e.g., such as a potentially compensable condition that may have contributed to the death of the employee.